alex-karev/conscompf/README.md

 > Accepted for publication in JAIR, but not published yet

+The original dataset used during the experiments described in the original paper is available [here](https://huggingface.co/datasets/alex-karev/llm-comparison).

 ## Contribution

 Feel free to fork this repo and make pull requests.